Boarders/slick-blog/site/posts/halting2.md

 Now, we are better placed to show that if `halt fix-problem` reduces to `tt` then `fix-problem` reduces to `bot` and thus we get a contradiction.
-The final general result we will need for this concerns the big step evaluation semantics to `bool`.
-We could abstract this as a more general theorem connecting small and big-step semantics but instead we will only give the results that are useful for our purposes:
+The final general result we will need is one that connects the big step operational semantics of Booleans to that of our conditional function, `bool`.

 ```agda
 -- In both cases if there is no reduction then we directly step.
 -- Otherwise we reduce the conditional and recurse on the result.